Converting Integers to Strings in Java: A thorough look

 3. Using String concatenation with the + operator:

 Java's + operator performs string concatenation.
-When you combine a string with an integer, Java automatically converts the integer to a string.
+Think about it: when you combine a string with an integer, Java automatically converts the integer to a string.
 This is a convenient approach for simple cases, but it can be less efficient for complex scenarios involving numerous conversions.

 int num = 123;